-Each year, we are faced with the dilemma of having a greater number of competitive applicants than we have “seats” in the 1L class.
 As we work toward finalizing our entering class, it is inevitable that some students who had previously planned to enroll at Texas Law will change their plans and withdraw their admission.
 For this reason, we maintain a waitlist.
 We extend offers to be included on our waitlist only to those applicants who we consider competitive candidates for our program.Back to top

 What can I do to strengthen my application?

 It is helpful for us if you stay in touch.
 Submitting a letter of continued interest as the admissions season progresses demonstrates not only your ongoing desire to attend Texas Law, but also your willingness to be ready to change your plans in what may be a short turnaround time.
 In addition, if you have attained additional significant experience or achievements since the time you submitted your original application, we recommend submitting an updated resume highlighting these factors.Back to top

 When will I receive a decision?

 We unfortunately cannot provide a specific date on which you should expect to receive a final decision.
 The admissions process is subject to many variables, including the size and qualifications of the original applicant pool, attrition of those who previously intended to enroll, and the size of the waitlist itself.
 However, one of the times we do tend to see the greatest amount of attrition from our entering class is in early June, which is when we typically request a written commitment to enroll.
 Once we have a sense of what these numbers look like, we will usually turn to the waitlist to select candidates to fill those seats.Back to top

 If I am admitted from the waitlist, how will I be notified?